1luketa1/Trato-Feito/README.md

 python main.py

-4. PRECISA DO .env PRA RODAR
+4. PRECISA DO .env PRA RODAR (Caio Henrique mandou no chat do moodle o conteudo do .env)